Skip to main content

 Listen to Your Body's Subjective Signals

-Beyond objective data, your body provides crucial subjective feedback.
+Beyond objective data, your body provides subjective feedback.
 Persistent muscle soreness lasting more than 72 hours, unusual fatigue during everyday activities, irritability, or a lack of enthusiasm for training are all red flags.
 A significant decrease in performance, such as being unable to hit your usual lifts or maintaining your typical pace, despite feeling rested, is a strong indicator of overtraining.
 Document these feelings in your training log to identify patterns.
 Ignoring these internal cues can lead to more severe overtraining syndrome, requiring extended periods of complete rest.

 Perform a simple 'readiness to train' self-assessment each morning.
 Rate your energy levels, mood, and perceived muscle soreness on a scale of 1-10.
 If several metrics are consistently low, consider modifying or skipping your workout.